Continuing the "bride" theme...(You do know what's coming next week, right?)

 Funny what sticks in your head over the years from watching television!

 There is a philosophy of womanhood running rampant today that asserts women are just like men...only better.
 Yes, we can dominate the corporate world, and we can cook dinner and be sex goddesses while we're at it.
 Young women feel pressure to be it all, do it all.
 The woman who genuinely desires to devote herself to seeking God, to loving her husband, to motherhood, home-making, hospitality, and the slow, unglamorous business of a life of service often finds herself pressed to "do more" with her life.
-Like she's wasting her potential, sold out womankind, betrayed the sisterhood, by refusing to buy into the lies of the age.
+Like she's wasting her potential, selling out womankind, betraying the sisterhood, by refusing to buy into the lies of the age.

 Sara Groves laments this new age of womanhood in her song "Every Minute": I can think of time when families all lived together, four generations in one house.
 And the table was full of good food and friends and neighbors.
 That's not how we like it now.
 Cause if you sit at home you're a loser.
 Couldn't you find anything better to do?